NeggFriedRice/CramHub/README.md

 PostgreSQL is an open-source object-relational database management system that supports a large part of the SQL standard as well as JSON querying.
 For more information about PostgreSQL and why this was chosen, please see R4.

 #### marshmallow
-Marshmallow is an integration layer for Flask where marshmallow is an object serialisation/deserialisation library which also supports integration with SQLAlchemy.
+Marshmallow is an integration layer for Flask where marshmallow is an object serialisation/deserialisation library which also supports integration with SQLAlchemy and a range of data validation functions.
 In this project marshmallow has been used to validate data configuration according to pre-defined schemas.
-Some additional validation includes data input needing to belong to a category (OneOf function) and requiring passwords to be over 6 characters long (Length function)
+Some examples of data validation in this project include data input needing to belong to a list of categories (OneOf function), requiring passwords to be over 6 characters long (Length function) and ensuring that submitted values are not blank (Length function)

 #### Psycopg2
-Psycopg2 is the most popular PostgreSQL database adapter for Python allowing developers to have detailed control over SQL queries and database interactions.
+Psycopg2 is the most popular PostgreSQL database adapter for Python allowing developers to perform the full range of SQL operations against PostgreSQL databases.
+In this project the Psycopg2 connector can be found in the `.flaskenv_sample` file.

 #### Bcrypt
 Bcrypt is a cryptographic hash function designed for one-way password hashing and transforms a user's password into a fixed-length character hash.
-In this project Bcrypt is used to hash passwords upon registration and login routes.
+In this project Bcrypt is used to hash passwords upon registration and login routes; for the login route the hashed input password is compared with the hashed password stored in the database.

 #### JWT Extended
 JWT Extended is a package that adds support for using JSON Web Tokens to Flask for protecting routes.
 In this project the `jwt_required` and `get_jwt_identity` functions have been used on some routes ensuring that a user has a valid JWT is present as their user ID from the JWT is needed to link a thread or comment to their user account and to ensure they have authorisation to update or delete their own content from the database.

 ## R8 - Project models relationships
+#### User model
+- The User model represents a user in this project which can be summarised with a user story: *"As a user I want to be able to submit threads and add my ratings and reviews to threads so that I can share my input with others."*

+The user model has a one-to-many relationship with threads as well as a one-to-many relationship with comments where a single user can create multiple threads and multiple comments.
+This is represented as the user's `id` defined as a foreign key in both the threads and comments models.

+The user model uses the cascade function for both threads and comments meaning that if a user account is deleted (not implemented in this project), their threads and comments will also be deleted from the system.

+#### Thread model
+- The Thread model represents the threads that are submitted to the database by a user which can be summarised with a user story: *"As a user, I want to be able to submit threads that will also show ratings and reviews from other users, so that I can share my input with others".*

+The thread model has a many-to-one relationship with users where a user can submit to multiple threads; the user `id` is defined as the foreign key in the thread model.

+The thread model has a one-to-many relationship with comments where a single thread can have multiple comments.

+The thread model uses the cascade function for comments meaning that if a user deletes their thread, all comments attached to that thread will also be deleted from the system.

+#### Comment model
+- The comments model represents the ratings and reviews that are submitted to a thread by a user which can be summarised with the user story: *"As a user, I want to be able to add comments to threads, so that I can share my input with others."*

+The comments model has a many-to-one relationship with threads, as one comment can only belong to thread, but a thread can have many comments; the thread `id` is used as a foreign key in the comments table.

+The comments model has a many-to-one relationship with users, as a comment can only belong to one user, but a user can have many comments; the user `id` is used as a foreign key in the comments table.

 ## R9 - Database relations